kuruvasatya/Spring-JPA-ORM/README.md

 - session.get(class, id) => gets data from the table
 - session.delete(object) => first get the object and delete that object
 - session.update(object) => first get the object and then update

+## HQL
+- Import Query from org.hibernate.query.Query instead of org.hibernate.Query

+1. public int executeUpdate() is used to execute the update or delete query.
+2. public List list() returns the result of the ralation as a list.
+3. public Query setFirstResult(int rowno) specifies the row number from where record will be retrieved.
+4. public Query setMaxResult(int rowno) specifies the no. of records to be retrieved from the relation (table).
+5. public Query setParameter(int position, Object value) it sets the value to the JDBC style query parameter.
+6. public Query setParameter(String name, Object value) it sets the value to a named query parameter.
+7. public Object getSingleRestult() it is used for query which returns single value => aggregate functions
+6. Transient => attribute is not added to the table